Ninjaneer87/andrejground-blog/src/content/blog/sliding-box-over-the-active-item.md

 So as usual, let's get the types out of the way first.

-To allow for a maximum type accuracy, our hook will accept a _generic_ type which we will use for our elements in the list.
+To allow for a maximum type accuracy, the hook will accept a _generic_ type which we will use for the elements in the list.
 If no type is explicitly provided to the hook, we still have a type that extends `HTMLElement`.

-Now our hook will look something like this:
+Now the hook will look something like this:

 ```ts
 /* useSlidingBox.ts */